Quick Review: In short, I RECOMMEND PrizeRebel, giving it a 9/10 score.

 Just find something you like and view it for your credits, but be sure to follow the directions!

 And these videos actually weren’t that bad.
 It was just like watching YouTube so don’t expect something extremely boring.
-Unlike Youtube, though, you at least get paid a fwe points.
+Unlike YouTube, though, you at least get paid a few points.

 However, out of all offers, don’t expect to get rich as the payouts are pretty low.
 I just wanted to add this subheading to just show you the many options as to how you could get paid here.

 Just click the giant green button, watch the video, interact with it and get the credit.
 It’s pretty easy.